What’s the Difference Between Preventive and Reactive Pest Control?

 - Problems can return if root causes go unchecked.

-- Property damage or health risks might occur before treatment.
+- Property damage or health risks associated with rodents and household pests, according to the CDC, might occur before treatment.

 - Over time, repeated treatments may cost more than prevention.